noelmcloughlin/airflow-component/README.md

-Lightweight Federated Apache-Airflow idempotent Install and Upgrade
+# Lightweight federated Apache-Airflow Installer

-# Reference Deployment Architecture

-The airflow-component installer solution is a reference deployment architecture for apache airflow, designed to accelerate deployment of a federated, multi-tenant implemenation using Configuration as Code.
+The airflow-component solution is designed to achieve a federated reference deployment architecture for apache airflow, using Configuration as Code, or a single-host deployment if declared.

 ![Airflow-Component](/templates/img/airflow-component.png?raw=true "Federated Airflow, Reference Deployment Architecture")